-Beyond the installation costs of \$1.76M for the Board approved project, the actual ongoing maintenance and operational expenses related to this surveillance technology are \$622,000 per year.
+Beyond the installation costs of \$1.76M for the Board approved project, the actual ongoing maintenance and operational expenses related to this surveillance technology were \$303,219 for this year not including labor.

-5. BART Automated License Plate Recognition (ALPR)
+BART Automated License Plate Recognition (ALPR)

-Description: The goal of installing Automated License Plate Recognition (ALPR) technology is to improve the safety and protection of BART patrons, employees and their vehicles while in BART owned and or operated parking areas and garages.
+Description: The goal of installing Automated License Plate Recognition (ALPR) technology is to improve the safety and protection of BART patrons, employees, and their vehicles while in BART owned and or operated parking areas and garages.
 The Use Policy and Impact Reports were drafted in early January 2019 and updated in October 2019.
 The Impact and Use Reports were produced as collaborative effort with key privacy groups such as Oakland Privacy and Secure Justice.
 The collaborative nature of this effort allowed for a transparent and robust policy that met all elements of BART's Surveillance Ordinance and California Civil Code Sections 1798.90.51 and 1798.90.53.

 Over a four-month period from January to April 2019 BART Police met with Privacy Groups to understand privacy concerns and put in place protective measures to prevent misuse of data aired by the ALPR.
 The ALPR project was approved by the BART Board of Directors for a pilot program on 25 April 2019 for a single installation at Macarthur Parking Garage.
 This location was chosen because of the high numbers of parking related crimes in the parking garage as well as having existing electronic and structural infrastructure that was already in place in the garage.
 Since the existing wiring and mounting infrastructure was in place at Macarthur Parking Garage, it made sense to install the cameras at this garage with the goal to see if it made a positive impact in reducing crime in the parking garage prior to making a larger capital investment for installing additional cameras.
 Additionally, ALPR has been approved to assist with the efficient enforcement of parking program compliance through the automated enforcement of BART's parking rules.
 Using ALPR for parking enforcement improves compliance with parking rules, provides documentation support for complaint resolution, and can increase customer satisfaction by providing improved data on space availability.
-The proposed use of ALPR for parking enforcement has not yet been implemented.
+The proposed use of ALPR for parking enforcement has not yet been implemented but is likely to go to the Board of Directors for their Approval in August 2021.